edgexfoundry/blackbox-testing/docs/How-to-run-blackbox-testing.rst

 .. code-block:: bash

-        # Optionally use Fuji rather than the default nightly-build version
+        # Optionally use Geneva rather than the default nightly-build version
-        export RELEASE=fuji
+        export RELEASE=geneva

         # Optionally use service-enabled rather than the default no security compose file
         export SECURITY_SERVICE_NEEDED=true